Travel Insurance & Coronavirus

 Why is Coronavirus Dangerous?

 The coronavirus, sometimes written as "corona virus," is a highly contagious, pneumonia-causing illness that infects the respiratory system.
 Symptoms can include a fever and cough that may progress to a severe pneumonia, which causes shortness of breath and difficulties breathing.
 Symptoms of this disease may appear in as few as 2 days or as long as 14 days after exposure.
 The situation is evolving as more information becomes available.
 For the latest information, refer to the U.S. Center for Disease Control and Prevention (CDC) website.

 Being proactive is the best method of prevention - wash your hands often with soap and water for at least 20 seconds, avoid touching your eyes, nose, or mouth with unwashed hands, and avoid close contact with people who are sick.
+The CDC also recommends wearing a mask in public settings.
 If you are sick, prevent the spread of illness by staying home, avoiding contact with others, cleaning surfaces and objects with disinfectant, and covering your mouth when you cough or sneeze.
-There are currently no vaccines available.
 Please refer to the U.S. Center for Disease Control and Prevention (CDC) for the latest information on prevention.